Thalanas110/Dimate.Adriaan_HCI-LABActivityNo.1/README.md

 - Layouts
 - Responsiveness

-These styles enhance the user experience across different devices.
+These styles enhance the user experience across different devices, such as in the mobile department.

 ### javasuck.js
 The JavaScript file is intended for interactive functionalities.
 However, it appears minimal or empty in its current state.
 Future enhancements could include adding interactive features to improve user engagement.

 ### Images
-- **1.jpg**: Image file used within the webpage, possibly as a profile picture or decorative element.
+- **1.jpg**: An image file containing the user's post-graduation image.
-- **background-about.jpg**: Background image for the "About Me" section, adding visual context to the content.
+- **bgimg1**: Background image for the "About Me" section, adding visual context to the content.

 ## Development Considerations